One Pager: Format, Structure & How to Write One

 Step 1: Start with a Clear Purpose

 Before you type a single word, ask yourself: What’s the goal here?
-Are you pitching a product, introducing your company, or summarizing a project?
-Knowing your purpose keeps the content focused and helps you decide what actually needs to be included.
+Is it a product pitch, company introduction, or project summary?
+Being aware of what you want to say keeps the content narrow and helps you decide what actually needs to be included.

 Step 2: Gather the Essentials